pnp/sp-dev-fx-webparts/samples/js-extend-gulp/README.md

   - SharePoint Framework
   createdDate: 1/1/2016 12:00:00 AM
 ---
-# Integrating custom gulp tasks to SharePoint Framwork toolchain
+# Integrating custom gulp tasks to SharePoint Framework toolchain

 ## Summary

 SharePoint client-side development tools use gulp as the build process task runner to:

 - Bundle and minify JavaScript and CSS files.